Review: Is Scum Worth Playing?

 Scum is mechanically impressive and rich in survival systems, but potential buyers should be aware of the developers’ crass sense of humour and the unintentionally offensive portrayal of female characters, which may be dealbreakers for some.

-Is Scum Worth Playing in 2025?
+Is Scum Worth Playing?

 We found Scum to be a good game, meaning it is likely to be enjoyable for most players, despite having a few areas that could be improved upon.